zskyfall/Todo-Dapp-Near/README.md

 Step 1: Create an account for the contract
 ------------------------------------------

 Each account on NEAR can have at most one contract deployed to it.
-If you've already created an account such as `your-name.testnet`, you can deploy your contract to `nearApp.your-name.testnet`.
-Assuming you've already created an account on [NEAR Wallet], here's how to create `nearApp.your-name.testnet`:
+If you've already created an account such as `your-name.testnet`, you can deploy your contract to `todo.your-name.testnet`.
+Assuming you've already created an account on [NEAR Wallet], here's how to create `todo.your-name.testnet`:

 1. Authorize NEAR CLI, following the commands it gives you: